lukeconibear/swd6_hpp/docs/.ipynb_checkpoints/intro-checkpoint.md

 ## Frequency
 This workshop usually runs once each academic year.
-If you would like a bespoke version of this course run in your department then please [contact us](https://bit.ly/arc-help).
+If you would like a bespoke version of this course run in your department, then please [contact us](https://bit.ly/arc-help).

 ## Suitability
 Research postgraduate students and above; teaching and lecturing staff.